 Sharing social media content

-- We’ll share blogs, videos and posters which we’d love you to share on your social media accounts so we can have as much impact as possible.
+- We’ll share blogs, poems written by our Creative Writing Groups and posters about having mental health conversations, which we’d love you to share on your social media accounts so we can have as much impact as possible.

 Organising activities to get people talking – all on 3 February: